 What we don’t: Fabric is prone to pilling and snagging.

 The Echo is one of our go-to sun shirts for summer hiking and water sports, but it does have a few shortcomings.
-Although lightweight, the fabric is far from our favorite: It’s prone to pilling and snagging and lacks the soft next-to-skin feel of offerings like the Crater Lake or REI Sahara Shade above.
-What’s more, the Echo's UPF rating of 20 (or 15 for the lighter colorways) means you get less sun protection than some of the more protective shirts here.
+While lightweight, the fabric is far from our favorite: It’s prone to pilling and snagging and lacks the soft next-to-skin feel of offerings like the Crater Lake and REI Sahara Shade above.
+Speaking of the Crater Lake, that hoody technically gets the edge in weight by an ounce, although we’ve found the OR’s fabric to be more porous, and the looser cut helps keep air moving.
+The Echo also has a relatively low UPF rating—20 for the darker colorways and 15 for the lighter options—which again falls short of the Crater Lake, which boasts UPF 50+ coverage.
 But 95% sun protection is better than 0%, which is what you’ll get when your thicker sun hoody heats up too much to handle.
 All told, for a simple and breathable sun shirt for hot conditions, the OR is hard to beat.

-See the Men's Outdoor Research Echo Hoodie See the Women's OR Echo Hoodie
+See the Men's OR Echo Hoodie See the Women's OR Echo Hoodie

 Best Sun Shirt for Climbing